-Vulnerabilities Opportunities Lack of management coordination (insofar as the absence of management would result in degradation, but a management plan is in place).
-Rapid succession from open heathland to woodland.
-Lack of grazing - the optimum management for this site is The majority of the site (including the grazed area) is managed sympathetically by the Conservators of Ashdown Forest, according to an agreed management plan. grazing: however, only approximately 19% of the Forest is grazed.
-Obstacles to grazing include public opposition to fencing, availability of graziers/suitable livestock, and constraints on dogwalkers.
-The lack of grazing is now being addressed through a grazing strategy, including the need for fencing, constraints on dog walkers and other forms of informal The spread of scrub and invasive/non-native species such as bracken, rhododendron Rhododendron sp. recreation, and improved availability of appropriate livestock.
-Lack of resources for scrub clearance, bracken mowing, etc., particularly in the ungrazed area.
-The areas not under the Conservators remit tend not to be grazed and have varying degrees of conservation management.
-Most of the recreation on the site is informal, such as walking and horse riding.
-However, in places the use is intense resulting in damage to rights of way and disturbance to the Forest and the Where possible, problems of intense recreation are being addressed through the Integrated Management Plan of the Conservators of Ashdown Forest and through a horse riding permit system.
-Recent increased scrub clearance is likely to have a beneficial effect on bird assemblage it supports.Public access may also prevent expansion of the grazed area.Effects of traffic pollutants (eg, nitrogen deposition) on wet heath.
-Improved awareness through code of conduct for dog-walkers. vegetation and species diversity.
-Possible long-term drying out of the site may take place due to borehole extraction and transpiration from an increase in Improved coordination of management; Higher Level Stewardship (HLS), close shepherded grazing project, honey-pot approach vegetation cover.
+- Lack of management coordination (insofar as the absence of management would result in degradation, but a management plan is in place). - Rapid succession from open heathland to woodland. - Lack of grazing the optimum management for this site is grazing; however, only approximately 19% of the Forest is grazed. - Obstacles to grazing include public opposition to fencing, availability of graziers/suitable livestock, and constraints on dogwalkers. - The spread of scrub and invasive/non-native species such as bracken, rhododendron Rhododendron sp. - Lack of resources for scrub clearance, bracken mowing, etc., particularly in the ungrazed area. - The areas not under the Conservators remit tend not to be grazed and have varying degrees of conservation management. - Most of the recreation on the site is informal, such as walking and horse riding.
+However, in places the use is intense resulting in damage to rights of way and disturbance to the Forest and the bird assemblage it supports. - Public access may also prevent expansion of the grazed area. - Effects of traffic pollutants (eg, nitrogen deposition) on vegetation and species diversity. - Possible long-term drying out of the site may take place due to borehole extraction and transpiration from an increase in vegetation cover.